 Over 1,700 of our customers benefit from the features of Group Licenses each year.
 From centralized billing to accountability in reporting, Group Licenses offer diocesan offices, school districts, summer camp central offices, and other administrative endeavors total and complete control over the licenses in their regional area or organization.

 61% of our groups are schools, 31% are churches, and 6% are summer camps and retirement communities.
 Adding new organizations that have never had a license before?
 If so, we are happy to offer discounts for those with 10 or more suborganizations that are grouped together.

 Based in Australia or New Zealand?
 Your regional representative for group sales is Monica O’Brien.
 Feel free to direct your emails to email@example.com to inquire about a group license for your organization.

-Based in North America or Europe?
+Based in North America, Europe, or the rest of the World?
 I am your regional representative, Brenna C. Cronin.
-Feel free to email me at email@example.com for help establishing your group license account.
+Feel free to email me at firstname.lastname@example.org for help establishing your group license account.